learn-anything/.github/profile/readme.md

 Use [Learn Anything](https://learn-anything.xyz/).
 Don't like something?
 See [code](https://github.com/learn-anything/learn-anything) and contribute to make it better for you.

 Join community on [Discord](https://discord.gg/bxtD8x6aNF) and follow on [Twitter](https://twitter.com/learnanything_) to get updates.
-Let's build togerher. ♥️
+Let's build together. ♥️

 <details><summary>Goals and Future 🎇</summary>
 <br/>